wadmiraal/wadmiraal.net/src/_posts/2012-03-14-what-can-you-do-with-console.markdown

 ---
-title: What can you do with console
+title: "What can you do with console"
 layout: post
-description: For SEO
+description: "For SEO"
-permalink: /lore/:year/:month/:day/:title
 ---

 Lately I've been wondering: *what can you do with the javascript console object ?*.
 Let's figure that out.